ibm-cloud-docs/power-iaas/faq.md

 Currently, you can import a custom image in the following formats: _.ova_, _.ova.gz_, _.tar_, _.tar.gz_ and _.tgz_.

-## What are the available storage types in the Storage Area Network (SAN)?
+## What are the available storage types in the storage area network (SAN)?
 {: #storage}
 {: faq}
 {: support}